gertrude-app/web/site/app/pages/docs/definitive-guide-to-locking-down-an-iphone.md

 "Clean" or "Explicit", choose "Clean", if it offers "Off" and "On" choose "On", and if it offers "Don't Allow" or "Allow" choose "Allow".

-{% image src="lockdown-iphone/clean-not-explicit.png" caption="choose CLEAN, OFF, or DON'T ALLOW for most options" alt="locking down an iphone: choose 'clean', 'off', or 'don't allow' for most options in Content Restrictions" /%}
+{% image src="lockdown-iphone/clean-not-explicit.png" caption="choose CLEAN, OFF, or DON'T ALLOW for most options" alt="locking down an iPhone: choose 'clean', 'off', or 'don't allow' for most options in Content Restrictions" /%}

 Three of the sub-sections deserve particular attention, the first is **Apps**: